demisto/content/Packs/AWS-Enrichment-Remediation/Playbooks/AWS_-_Unclaimed_S3_Bucket_Validation_README.md

-The playbook sends a HTTP get response to the domain and enriches the missing bucket information.
+The playbook sends a HTTP get response to the domain and validates if there is missing bucket information.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.